Core team and Board

 Jayanthi Kuru-Utumpala is a women's rights activist with 15 years of experience in the field of women's rights and gender equality.
 She holds a Master’s Degree in Gender Studies from the University of Sussex in UK.
 In 2016, she became the first Sri Lankan person to summit Mount Everest.
 In recognition of this achievement, from 2016-2019 she was appointed the Goodwill Ambassador for Women's Rights by the Ministry of Women's Affairs in Sri Lanka.
 In 2017, she was also included in the BBC’s list of 100 inspiring and influential women from around the world.
 As an independent consultant, she is currently co-creating ‘Delete Nothing’ – an online platform aimed at addressing technology related violence in Sri Lanka.
 Through her work with Chrysalis, she is also co-leading a global outcome on the prevention of gender based violence on behalf of CARE International.

-Barbara Reeves is a Partner and Head of the firm's Family department.
+Barbara Reeves is a Partner and Head of Mishcon de Reya's Family department.
 She is an accredited specialist in all aspects of divorce and family law, having led cases involving substantial wealth, complex multi-jurisdictional disputes and trust issues.
 She is renowned for her handling of the financial fall-out from divorce, with significant experience in cases with an element of non disclosure and enforcement issues.
 She is also adept in dealing with the wider issues affecting families, such as separation; property disputes; injunctions; marital agreements; cohabitation and all private children arrangements, including residence and contact arrangements, overseas relocation, surrogacy and adoption.
 Barbara has acted in a number of high profile cases in relation to divorce, matrimonial finance, and financial provision for the children of unmarried parents.
 Her clients include high net worth and international clients from a wide range of backgrounds, including entrepreneurs, owners of family businesses, City professionals and the independently wealthy.
 Barbara is a qualified mediator and is a member of the ADR Group, which is recognised for its cross disciplinary depth in the fields of family, civil, and commercial mediation.
 She is a member also of the Advisory Panel of Insuring Women's Futures, a programme established by the Chartered Insurance Institute, aimed at promoting and enhancing the insurance and financial planning profession’s role in relation to women and risk.
-She is a member of the Development Board of the Young Vic and a trustee of The WOW Foundation.
+She is also a member of the Development Board of the Young Vic.